A universal Kaluzhnin--Krasner embedding theorem: The case of split extensions

 \subsection{A context for the general analysis}

 An appropriate context is the setting of \emph{semi-abelian categories} in the sense of Janelidze--Márki--Tholen~\cite{Janelidze-Marki-Tholen}: here the functor $K$ plays a special role, for instance in the study of semidirect products and internal actions~\cite{Bourn-Janelidze:Semidirect}, and the adjunction $K\dashv R$ is already investigated in detail in the literature~\cite{Gray2012}.
-This context includes the three types of algebraic structures as examples (see~\cite{GKV2} for the Hopf algebra case), and more generally any type of (universal) algebras containing a group operation and a single constant in their signature (the \emph{varieties of $\Omega$-groups} of Higgins~\cite{Higgins}), as well as other interesting but less classical categories such as loops, Heyting semilattices and the dual of the category of pointed sets (see~\cite{Borceux-Bourn, acc,Rodelo:Moore} for an overview).
+This context includes the three types of algebraic structures as examples (see~\cite{GKV2} for the Hopf algebra case), and more generally any type of (universal) algebras containing a group operation and where the neutral element of the group structure forms a subalgebra (the \emph{varieties of $\Omega$-groups} of Higgins~\cite{Higgins}), as well as other interesting but less classical categories such as loops, Heyting semilattices and the dual of the category of pointed sets (see~\cite{Borceux-Bourn, acc,Rodelo:Moore} for an overview).

 By definition, a category $\X$ is \emph{semi-abelian} if and only if it is pointed, Barr exact~\cite{Barr} and Bourn protomodular~\cite{Borceux-Bourn,Bourn1991} with binary coproducts. \emph{Pointed} means that there is a \emph{zero object}: an initial object $0$ which is also terminal.
 Recall that for a category to be \emph{abelian}, one needs to add \emph{additivity} to Barr exactness: the existence of a natural abelian group structure on the hom-sets, which is not available for groups, Lie algebras or Hopf algebras.
 The protomodularity condition which replaces it says that the \emph{Split Short Five Lemma} holds in $\X$, or equivalently, that the middle object $G$ in a diagram such as